La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Both variations mean the same; **gi'e** simply leads to a more consise realization.

-We also have tools to add _and_ for components of compound verbs:
+We also have tools to add _and_ for components of compound relations:

 > **le melbi je cmalu zdani cu jibni ti**
 > _The pretty and small home is near._